cwhit1234/ProjectEpochLauncherAvalonia/README.md

 1. **Download the Latest Release**
    - Go to the [Releases page](https://github.com/Project-Epoch/ProjectEpochLauncherAvalonia/releases)
-   - Download `ProjectEpochLauncher-macOS-x64.dmg`
+   - Download `project-epoch-launcher-macos-vX.X.X.zip`

 2. **Install**
    ```
-   1. Open the downloaded DMG file
-   2. Drag "Project Epoch Launcher" to your Applications folder
+   1. Extract the ZIP file to your Applications folder
-   3. Launch the app from Applications
+   2. Launch the app from Applications
-   4. If prompted about security, go to System Preferences > Security & Privacy and click "Open Anyway"
+   3. If prompted about security, go to System Preferences > Security & Privacy and click "Open Anyway"
-   5. Follow the setup wizard to complete installation
+   4. Follow the setup wizard to complete installation
    ```

 **Note**: Game launching is not supported on macOS, but you can use the launcher to download and manage game files.